Star Brand: Tyrannosaurus

-In prehistoric times, the Star Brand fell from space, killing all the dinosaurs, and selected its first bearer, a Tyrannosaurus who would go on to protect earth from threats.
+In prehistoric times, the Star Brand fell from space, causing the extinction of the dinosaurs.
+A Tyrannosaurus who survived was selected as the Star Brand's first bearer and went on to protect Earth from threats.

 Vnn

 Millions of years later in 1,000,000 B.C., the Star Brand chose a new host, a caveman named Vnn.
-He later came together with Agamotto, Lady Phoenix, Odin, and prehistoric versions of Black Panther, Ghost Rider, and Iron Fist.
-This group came together to fight a Celestial called the Fallen.
-The Stone Age Avengers defeated the Fallen and sealed it underground in what would become South Africa.
+Vnn, Agamotto, Lady Phoenix, Odin, and prehistoric versions of Black Panther, Ghost Rider, and Iron Fist battled a Celestial called the Fallen and sealed it underground in what would become South Africa.